6 Ways To Make The First Few Days With A New Baby Easier

 Navigating the post-partum period is tough, but there are ways to make the trip a little less hard.

-Here are six things I’ve found that help you through the daze after your baby arrives - sometimes, it’s the little things that count.
+Here are six things I’ve found that help you through the daze after a new baby arrives – sometimes, it’s the little things that count:

 We have a cleaner come to our place once a week – we’ve invested in one ever since we realised that a cleaner quite literally saves your marriage.